 What else might you need:

-An initial assessment session of 90 minutes to assess the suitability of this approach.
+An initial assessment session to assess the suitability of this approach (one-off session: £120)

 Follow up sessions to support your adaption to positive changes from treatment or to complete any work that couldn’t be finished during the week-long intensive.